LLRHall/Astria/README.md

 # LLR Open Soft - Astria

-Go to `Report.pdf` for overview of the project and `Instructions.pdf` for installaton instructions.
+Go to `Report.pdf` for overview of the project and `Instructions.pdf` for installation instructions.